TheTrainingBoss/Sitefinity-Business-Workshop/Email Campaigns/readme.md

 ![](../media/image352.jpeg)

+#### Note: If the administrator of the site already set up the Email Profile to enable the site to send emails, you can proceed.

 25. Click the Send this issue button.
 This will send the issue to all email addresses in the subscriber list for the campaign.